-Estimated impairment for trade and other receivables As of June 30, 2023 As of December 31, 2022
+Estimated Impairment for Trade and Other Receivables As of December 31, 2023 As of December 31, 2022

 ThUS\$ ThUS\$

 Opening balance - 186

-Decrease in impairment for the period - (186)
+Decrease in impairment for the year - (186)

 Closing balance - -

 Once out-of-court and legal collections have been exhausted, the respective receivables are written off against the provision that was recorded.
 The CSAV Group only uses the allowance method and not the direct write-off method in order to better control and visualize these accounts.